 Reheating Instructions: Add a few tablespoons of water to the rice to rehydrate.
 Microwave on high in 30-second increments, stirring each time in between until warmed through.
 Leftover jasmine rice can also be steamed or stir-fried on the stove.

-- Rinse Well: Rinsing removes the excess starch coating on rice and makes the end result very light and fluffy.
-A fine mesh strainer is a great tool to do that.
+- Rinse Well: Rinsing removes excess starch from the rice, resulting in a very light, fluffy end product.
+A fine-mesh strainer is a great tool for that.

-- Liquid to Rice Ratio: The water-to-rice ratio is different in the Instant Pot as compared to the stove-top recipe.
+- Liquid to Rice Ratio: The water-to-rice ratio differs in the Instant Pot compared to the stovetop recipe.
 I follow a ratio of 1 cup rice to 1 cup water.

-- Rice Setting: In my test runs, results were exactly the same when cooking rice at High pressure for 5 mins, or, on the Rice mode.
-So, pick a mode based on your convenience.
+- Rice Setting: In my test runs, the results were exactly the same when cooking rice at High pressure for 5 minutes or in Rice mode.
+So, pick a mode that's convenient for you.

 - NPR or QR?
-For best results, I let the pressure release naturally for 5-10 minutes, after which I manually release the remaining pressure.
+For best results, I let the pressure release naturally for 5-10 minutes, then manually release the remaining pressure.

 - Pot-in-Pot Method: Add 1-2 cups of water to the inner pot based on the size of your pot.
 For 3 qt and 6qt, add 1 cup.
 For 8qt, add 2 cups.
 Please remember: you still have to add water to the rice bowl as per the recipe instructions.

-- Fluff and Rest: After opening the lid, using a fork, gently fluff the rice.
+- Fluff and Rest: After opening the lid, gently fluff the rice with a fork.
 No stirring.
 Then, let the rice rest for 5 mins, uncovered.
-This evaporates any excess moisture and the end result is fluffier.
+This evaporates any excess moisture, resulting in fluffier results.

-After much trial and error, the best water to rice ratio when cooking jasmine rice in the Instant Pot is 1 cup of water to every 1 cup of rice.
+After much trial and error, the best water-to-rice ratio for cooking jasmine rice in the Instant Pot is 1:1, which means 1 cup of water per 1 cup of rice.

 More Tasty Rice Recipes